opral/monorepo/rfcs/tech-stack/RFC.md

 ## Design system

 TailwindCSS + Shoelace + ZagJS.
-TailwindCSS provides fast styling, Shoelace off the shelf components with style, and ZagJS provides component logic for custom components.
+TailwindCSS provides fast styling, Shoelace off-the shelf components with style, and ZagJS provides component logic for custom components.
 The goal is to incrementally develop our own design system over time instead of fighting pre-designed component libraries.
 Shoelace is eas(ier) to (re-)style than other component libraries, easing our path to a custom design system.

 ## Markdown